4208 Six Forks Road Suite 1400, Raleigh, NC USA 27609

 Mr. Wheeler is a Senior Lecturing Fellow at Duke Law School where he co-teaches a course on the role of the federal prosecutor.

-Mr. Wheeler was recognized in The Best Lawyers in America® in 2022 and the six years immediately preceding for Securities Litigation.
+Mr. Wheeler was recognized in The Best Lawyers in America® in 2023 and the seven years immediately preceding for Securities Litigation.
+He was listed in the 2022 edition of Chambers USA: America’s Leading Lawyers for Business in the area of White-Collar Crime and Government Investigations Litigation.
+Mr. Wheeler was named a North Carolina "Super Lawyer" in 2023 for Business Litigation by Super Lawyers magazine.
 He was voted a Business North Carolina magazine “Legal Elite” in 2013 for Criminal Law and was named a “Future Litigation Star” among North Carolina attorneys in 2013, 2014, 2015 and 2016 by the Benchmark Litigation guide.